Search

 Mulberry Park: Accessible and Affordable Luxury Silk

 We founded Mulberry Park with one simple mission: to design the highest quality silk items in the market and offer them at an affordable price.
 And we've done just that, with a full range of silk products made from 100% pure mulberry long strand silk fabric.
-The silk fabric used for our silk sheets and silk pillowcases has also been OEKO-TEX® Certified (Standard 100) to be free of chemicals.
+The silk fabric used for our silk sheets and silk pillowcases has also been OEKO-TEX® STANDARD 100 certified to be tested for over 1000 harmful chemicals.

 Visit us online or call us at (800) 860-1924 to learn more about our silk sheets, silk pillowcases, duvet covers and shams, and real silk accessories including sleep masks, travel pillows, and silk hair scrunchies.